uwu/shelter/packages/lune/README.md

 ## Configuring Lune

-Lune is configured with a `lune.config.js` file in the root of your repo.
+Lune can optionally be configured with a `lune.config.js` file.
+You typically want to place it in the root directory of your project.
-Both the `lune build` and `lune ci` commands will expect it to be in the working path unless passed otherwise.
+All lune commands search for the `lune.config.js` in the following order: `--cfg <path>`, `pluginToBuild/lune.config.js`, the first config above `pluginToBuild/`

 It is an ES module JS file which should `export default` an object containing the options.
 All options are optional.

 The options are:

-- `repoSubDir: string` - the subdir to use for monorepos - see above for details, by default `"plugins"`
+- `cssModules: boolean | "legacy"` - if CSS Modules are enabled, by default `false`
-- `cssModules: boolean` - if CSS Modules are enabled, by default `false`
+- `minify: boolean` - by default false, dev mode plugins are always unminified
 - `prePlugins: Plugin[]` - [esbuild](https://esbuild.github.io/) plugins to run before Lune's transforms
 - `postPlugins: Plugin[]` - esbuild plugins to run after Lune's transforms